 Ron Hines DVM PhD

-Blood In Your Pet’s Urine = Hematuria = Hemoglobinuria
+Blood In Your Pet’s Urine = Hematuria = hemoglobinuria

 Veterinarians generally use a simple dipstick like the ones above.
-They are thin, one-time-use, squares of thick absorbent paper that has been impregnated with chemicals that change color to detect a wide variety of urine ingredients) to detect blood in your dog or cat’s urine.
-One section of that strip detects the peroxidase enzyme in hemoglobin that is normally present in red blood cells – there should not be enough present in your pet’s urine to change the color of the strip.
+They are thin, one-time-use, squares of thick absorbent paper that have been impregnated with chemicals that change color when they detect a wide variety of urine contents.
+The squares are attached to a thin plastic strip.
+One of the squares detects blood.
+It detects the peroxidase enzyme in hemoglobin that is normally present in all red blood cells.
+There should not be enough present in your pet’s urine to change the color of the strip.

 When your pet has health issues, blood can be present in your it’s urine in large, visible amounts (frank blood) causing the urine to be pink to brownish.
 Or blood can be present in amounts so small that you cannot see it (occult blood).
-Whichever, a positive dipstick reaction indicates one of two things.
-Blood has leaked into your pet’s urine through some wound or defect somewhere between the filters and the point at which urine leaves your pet’s body or hemoglobin has been released from red blood cells that are still circulating in your pet’s body.
+Whichever, a positive dipstick reaction indicates one of three things.
+Blood has leaked into your pet’s urine through some wound or defect somewhere between the filters and the point at which urine leaves your pet’s body or, hemoglobin has been released from red blood cells that are still circulating in your pet’s body.
 Hemoglobin, once released from injured red blood cells still in circulation, is not held back by the kidney sieves.
 A third possibility when the urine sample was collected through the cat or dog’s tummy is that the needle used penetrated the bladder in a way that caused bleeding (cystocentesis).

-On rare occasions, severe muscle damage or overexertion will release muscle myoglobin into the blood stream (myoglobinemia), which will also make the standard dipstick test falsely appear positive for blood.
+On rare occasions, severe muscle damage or overexertion will release muscle myoglobin into the blood stream (myoglobinemia), which will also make the standard urine dipstick test falsely appear positive for blood.